Singing with Nightingales

 The Guardian

-‘Early Bird’ FAQ
+‘Early Bird’ FAQs

-'Early Bird' tickets are sold at a slightly cheaper rate than the full-price tickets.
-When we announce the full Singing With Nightingales 2026 programme later this year, 'Early Bird' ticket holders will have a week-long priority access period to choose their preferred date and location before tickets become available to the general public.
+• When we announce the full Singing With Nightingales 2026 programme later this year, 'Early Bird' ticket holders will have a week-long priority access period to choose their preferred date and location before tickets become available to the general public.

-Singing With Nightingales runs from mid-April to late May each year.
+• Singing With Nightingales runs from mid-April to late May each year.
 We will announce specific event dates later this year when the general sale of tickets are released.

-No, 'Early Bird' tickets only include musical performances by the campfire, an ecological tour of the woods, a two-course vegan dinner and hot and cold drinks (including wine/beer/cider), post-dinner tales of this majestic bird’s life, songs and folklore, culminating in the now-famous finale: a silent walk in the dark to hear our signature human-avian musical collaboration under the stars before returning to the campsite.
+• No, 'Early Bird' tickets only include musical performances by the campfire, an ecological tour of the woods, a two-course vegan dinner and hot and cold drinks (including wine/beer/cider), post-dinner tales of this majestic bird’s life, songs and folklore, culminating in the now-famous finale: a silent walk in the dark to hear our signature human-avian musical collaboration under the stars before returning to the campsite.

 You will be able to purchase add-ons such as parking, DIY camping and boutique bell tents when dates are announced.